VinGarcia/kapi/README.md

 This library uses reflection which brings performance concerns.

-The use of reflection was made with care using only when necessary and avoiding it on the critical sections of the code.
+The use of reflection was made with caution using it only when necessary and avoiding it on the critical sections of the code.

 This granted a performance that isn't terrible: